jacksonllee/BP-truncation/readme.md

     $ cd BP-truncation
     ```

+## Usage

-After this repository is downloaded, run the truncation models for the accompanying datasets (either Python 2 or 3 works):
+Run the truncation models for the accompanying datasets:

     $ python main.py

-``main.py`` takes several optional arguments for determining which orthography to use, whether to include technical terms, and how to treat the suffix *-a*.
+``main.py`` can take optional arguments for determining which orthography to use,
+ whether to include technical terms, and how to treat the suffix *-a*.
  The argument ``-h`` brings up the help page with details of these arguments:

 ```
 $ python main.py -h